emilycritter/weather-app/README.md

 # [Weather or Not](http://emilycritter-weather.herokuapp.com/)

-*Weather or Not* is a simple application that provides users with the current weather (based on current location or user input) and venues that are popular in the given.
+*Weather or Not* is a simple application that provides users with the current weather (based on current location or user input) and venues that are popular in the provided location.

 *current weather*
 ![landing_page](/screenshots/landing.png?raw=true)